 What does a hazmat policy cover?

-A hazmat insurance policy will typically cover liability for:
+A hazmat insurance policy can typically cover liability for:

 - Site clean-up